 Dr Eva Pantazaka

 Eva received her BSc and MSc in chemistry from Patras University in Greece before joining the lab as a PhD student.
 She was awarded her PhD in 2008 for work examining the mobility of IP3 receptors.
-She stayed on to work as a postdoctoral fellow on interactions between Ca2+ and cAMP in human aortic smooth muscle cells.
-She left the lab to join the Department of Pharmacy at Patras University in 2011.
+She stayed on as a postdoctoral fellow, and then as a visiting scientist, to work on interactions between Ca2+ and cAMP in human aortic smooth muscle cells.
+She left the lab to join the Department of Pharmacy at the University of Patras in 2013.

 Dr Samir Khan

 Samir explored the interactions of the N-terminal regions of IP3 receptor subtypes with ligands and the effects of sulphydryl modifications.
 He was awarded his PhD in 2011 and then moved to Heptares as a research scientist.

 Sumita spent a few months in the lab during her PhD studies at NCBS in Bangalore, working with Professor Gaiti Hasan.
 She worked on patch-clamp recording of nuclear IP3 receptors before returning to complete her PhD in Bangalore.